dontpingmem8/dontpingmem8.github.io/README.md

-# What this is
+# What is this website, it looks terrible!

-Only made this for an closedverse ad.
+I only made this for an closedverse ad.
 I'll make it better later when it isn't midnight, I promise!

 # It's not midnight and it still looks bad, I want a refund!